aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

+* Egin, F., Yildiz-Durak, H., & Onan, A. (2025).
+A comparison of human-written versus AI-generated text in discussions at educational settings: Investigating features for ChatGPT, Gemini and BingAI.
+European Journal of Education.
-* Eğin, F., Onan, A., & Yildiz Durak, H. (2025).
+* Eğin, F., Onan, A., & Yildiz-Durak, H. (2025).
 Let's Talk about EdTech!
 A Topic modeling analysis of AI Tools and Preservice Teachers' Perspectives.
 European Journal of Education.
 * Çaylı, Ö., Kılıç, V., Onan, A., & Wang, W. (2024).
 Multi-layer Gated Recurrent Unit based Recurrent Neural Network for Image Captioning.
 International Journal of Pattern Recognition and Artificial Intelligence.
 * Onan, A., & Alhumyani, H. (2024).Knowledge-Enhanced Transformer Graph Summarization (KETGS): Integrating Entity and Discourse Relations for Advanced Extractive Text Summarization, Mathematics.
 * Celikten, T., & Onan, A. (2024).
 HybridGAD: Identification of AI-Generated Radiology Abstracts Based on a Novel Hybrid Model with Attention Mechanism.
 CMC-Computers, Materials & Continua, 80(2), 3351-3377.
 * Bulut, V., Onan, A., & Şenyayla, B. (2024).
 Obtaining The Optimal Shortest Path Between Two Points on a Quasi-Developable Bézier-Type Surface Using The Geodesic-Based Q-Learning Algorithm.
 Engineering Applications of Artificial Intelligence, 136, 108821.
-* Yildiz Durak, H., & Onan, A. (2024).
+* Yildiz-Durak, H., & Onan, A. (2024).
 Predicting the use of chatbot systems in education: a comparative approach using PLS-SEM and machine learning algorithms.
 Current Psychology, 1-19.
 * Onan, A., & Alhumyani, H. (2024).
 DeepExtract: Semantic-Driven Extractive Text Summarization Framework Using LLMs and Hierarchical Positional Encoding.
 Journal of King Saud University- Computer and Information Sciences.
 * Onan, A., & Alhumyani, H. (2024).
 FuzzyTP-BERT: Enhancing Extractive Text Summarization with Fuzzy Topic Modeling and Transformer Networks.
 Journal of King Saud University- Computer and Information Sciences, 36(6), 102080.
 * Onan, A., & Alhumyani, H. (2024).
 Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences, 14(11), 4671.